openebs-archive/node-disk-manager/README.md

   * `make integration-test` will launch minikube to run the tests.
 Make sure that minikube can be executed via `sudo -E minikube start --vm-driver=none`

 ## Push Image
-By default travis pushes the docker image to `openebs/node-disk-manager-amd64`, with *ci* as well as commit tags.
+By default, Travis pushes the docker image to `openebs/node-disk-manager-amd64`, with *ci* as well as commit tags.
 You can push to your custom registry and modify the ndm-operator.yaml file for your testing.

 # License